DRC Guide 102

-If you disagree with a DRC assessment, or a disallowance of a DRC refund, you may file a Notice of Objection with the Objections and Appeals Branch within 180 days from the mailing date of the Notice of Assessment or Statement of Disallowance.
+If you disagree with a DRC assessment, or a disallowance of a DRC refund, you may file a Notice of Objection with the Advisory, Objections, Appeals and Services Branch within 180 days from the mailing date of the Notice of Assessment or Statement of Disallowance.
 A Notice of Objection form can also be obtained by calling the ministry at 1 866 668-8297.

 If you are not satisfied with the ministry's decision on the Notice of Objection, you may file a Notice of Appeal.
 The Notice of Appeal must be filed with the Superior Court of Justice and a copy of the Notice of Appeal served on the Minister of Finance within 90 days from the date the ministry's decision on the Notice of Objection was mailed.

 To obtain a written interpretation on a specific situation not addressed in this guide, please send your request in writing to: